storacha/docs/src/pages/js-client.md

-# `w3up-client`
+# JS Client

-You can easily integrate Storacha into your JavaScript apps using `w3up-client`, our JavaScript client for the w3up platform.
+You can easily integrate Storacha into your JavaScript apps using `@storacha/client`, our JavaScript client for the Storacha Network.

 In this guide, we'll walk through the following steps: